margaiwangara/yaymovies-redesign/README.md

-# Yay Movies Re-Design
+# YayMovies Re-Design

-This template is a redesign of my subsite <a href="https://margaiwangara.github.io/yaymovies">YayMovies</a>.
+This template is a redesign of my subsite <a href="https://margaiwangara.github.io/yaymovies" target="_blank">YayMovies</a>.
 It has been developed using flexbox and grid layouts.
 Still under construction.
 Only first page availabe
 <br>
 &copy; 2019 - Lazy Loading Inc.